google/aistplusplus_api/README.md

 #### Visualize the SMPL joints annotation
 The command below will first calculate the SMPL joint locations from our motion annotations (joint rotations and root trajactories), then project them onto the raw video and plot.
-The result will be saved into the dictionary `./visualization/`.
+The result will be saved into the directory `./visualization/`.
 ``` bash
 python demos/run_vis.py \